Effortless sophistication, surrealism and Iranian aesthetics legacy

 I was a good student but otherwise a rebel – played basketball, met boys while skiing, and occasionally skipped school.
 Though my best memories are of traveling around Iran: the lush forests by the Caspian sea, the ancient sites in Isfahan and Shiraz, and camping by the lakes of Lar.

 As I mentioned, it’s practically etched in my psyche.
 I work as a curator as well and for me art gazing is like tasting food: I know exactly what to look for and how I feel about it.
-I love the colour turquoise and in my mind it is the colour of Iran; especially when next to gold.
+I love the color turquoise and in my mind it is the color of Iran; especially when next to gold.
 What I like the most about Iranian art is how vast and eclectic it is.

 From the abstract and minimal works of Farideh Lashai, Manoucher Yektai, and Mohammad Ehsai, to the intricately detailed compositions of my own father Aydin Aghdashloo, Bahman Mohasses, or Monir Farmanfarmaian, to the photography of Kaveh Golestan and cinema of Abbas Kiarostami; and these are just some of the modernist masters, not the contemporaries.